marko-durasic/marko-durasic.github.io/_pages/about.md

 I enjoy further developing my skills and delivering real value to a business.

 Field of expertise and in the fields I am excited about , which are:
 Linux, Software and Web programming, mostly Golang programming language and Magento PHP Framework.
-But I love to learn new technologies, as well as Chinese language.
+But I love to learn new technologies, as well as Chinese Mandarin language.
 I have experience and I enjoy working on backend development in Golang which is built by the masters for the masters,  with a clean syntax and cool features .As well I have expertise in PHP and developing e-commerce extensions and websites using PHP and Magento 1 & Magento 2 platforms.
 And some Python experience in my younger days.

 I have specific expertise in Magento PHP E-commerce framework, in modules/extensions development using best practices, as well as testing and website optimization.

 I am very enthusiastic about web programming and Linux Operating system.
 Worked with various Linux distros (Debian and RPM based) in my R&D teams.
-I also have a good level of Chinese language so I can use it in daily work.
+I also have a good level of Chinese Mandarin language so I can use it in daily work.

 [Checkout my blog](/blog/)